The toxic myth of 'culture as shared values'

-Top management consulting firm McKinsey, who invented the notion of ‘culture as shared values’, were themselves fined an eye-watering $573,000,000 for helping "turbocharge" (their word) opioid sales in the US amid a crisis that's contributed to more than 450,000 deaths.
-2
+Top management consulting firm McKinsey, who invented the notion of ‘culture as shared values’, were themselves obliged in February 2021 to pay out an initial $573,000,000 by Attorneys General of 47 US states for helping "turbocharge" (their word) opioid sales in the US amid a crisis that's contributed to more than 450,000 deaths.2

-This grossly unethical conduct occurred despite McKinsey’s ‘shared value’ of “high ethical standards”.
-3
+This grossly unethical conduct occurred despite McKinsey’s ‘shared value’ of “high ethical standards”.4

 If McKinsey, the people who cooked up the ‘culture as shared values’ approach in the first place, can’t make it work - neither for their clients nor themselves - then why does anyone believe it?

 But ‘culture as shared values’ isn’t just believed, it’s widely accepted as self-evident truth.

 What is it that keeps this almost religious belief in ‘culture as shared values’ so vibrantly alive and accepted as axiomatic in the ongoing organisational discourse?

 The problem is that ‘culture as shared values’ has such highly tenacious plausible believability - due to two mutually reinforcing psychological dynamics.

 The first dynamic operates inside-out, based on projection.
 We project our experience of the power of our own personal values into the organisational realm in a leap of logic that’s deceptively easy to do, and devilishly difficult to avoid.